geordielad/blog.iseevizz.es/src/pages/articles/2018-02-03---Fun With-Snippet-Transforms/index.md

 I decided to customize the snippet definition to fix my platform problem and return the exact path that I want.
 This requires some regex and I am not very comfortable with regex but I can use the awesome[regular expressions 101](https://regex101.com)

-I found this neat Postive Lookbehind example and it works on regex 101
+I found this neat Positive Lookbehind example and it works on regex 101

 ``` regex
 (?<=-{3})(.*)